Trailblazing: The Family Medicine Inpatient Service at SFGH

 Learn more in this UCSF News article >>>

-How the AIDs Epidemic Propelled the Department of Family & Community Medicine
+How the AIDS Epidemic Propelled the Department of Family & Community Medicine

 The story of the department's formation is implicitly intertwined with the AIDS epidemic.
 In 1981, an unusually large number of young men presented with extreme symptoms, unusual infections and rapidly spreading cancers.
 Nascent ideas were put to the test in San Francisco as first showings of young otherwise healthy men were dying mysteriously, painfully, and in alarming numbers.
 The emerging epidemic forced the healthcare system to address unknowns and grow in understanding to envision long-term needs and the potential to transform community medicine.
 The pioneers of this department learned under fire that this new discipline required a full complement of skills that did not divide an individual into body parts, but integrated their lifestyle, family, community, and social landscape.